rayyan35p/tp/docs/DeveloperGuide.md

 Step 7.
 A `CommandResult` is produced based on whether the execution was a success or not and returned to the `LogicManager`.

-### Finding Projects Feature
+### Find Projects Feature

-The displayed list of `project`s can be filtered by name (specifically, the keywords that the project name contains).
+The displayed list of `Project`s can be filtered by name (specifically, the keywords that the project name contains).

-The `findP` command accepts a sequence of keywords (at least 1) and filters the displayed `project`s accordingly.
+The `findP` command accepts a sequence of keywords (at least 1) and filters the displayed `Project`s accordingly.

-Once the `project`s are filtered out, the displayed list of `employee`s will also be filtered out, according to whether they are under at least one of the said filtered `project`s.
+Once the `Project`s are filtered out, the displayed list of `Employee`s will also be filtered out, according to whether they are under at least one of the said filtered `Project`s.

 Given below is an example usage scenario and the internal changes that happen at each step.